 When it comes to photography, depth refers to the balance of what is in and out of focus.
 The right depth creates a sense of space and helps draw the viewer in, and adding depth to your product photography will help the product pop.
-The easiest way to achieve it is with a foreground, middle ground, and background element — and you can harness these elements with the power of lighting.

 I used lighting to create depth in these images with three steps.
 First, I used a Profoto D2 with 10-degree grids and a 1/4 CTB gel over the top as my most powerful light.
 This created a backlit, moonlight-like feel, which provided separation and shape to the product: